 Eating disorders happen as a result of severe disturbances in eating behavior, such as unhealthy reduction of food intake or extreme overeating.
-These patterns can be caused by feelings of distress or concern about body shape or weight and they harm normal body composition and function.
+These patterns can be caused by feelings of distress or concern about body shape or weight, and they harm normal body composition and function.
 A person with an eating disorder may have started out just eating smaller or larger amounts of food than usual, but at some point, the urge to eat less or more spirals out of control.

-Eating disorders are very complex, and despite scientific research to understand them, the biological, behavioral and social underpinnings of these illnesses remain elusive.
+Eating disorders are very complex, and despite scientific research to understand them, the biological, behavioral, and social underpinnings of these illnesses remain elusive.
 Eating disorders frequently develop during adolescence or early adulthood, but some reports indicate their onset can occur during childhood or later in adulthood.
 Many adolescents are able to hide these behaviors from their family for months or years.

 Eating disorders frequently occur together with other psychiatric illness such as depression, substance abuse, or anxiety disorders.
 In addition, people who suffer from eating disorders can experience a wide range of physical health complications, including serious heart conditions and kidney failure, which may lead to death.
-Recognition of eating disorders as real and treatable diseases, therefore, is critically important.
+Recognition of eating disorders as real and treatable diseases is critically important.

 Many people with anorexia also have coexisting psychiatric and physical illnesses, including depression, anxiety, obsessive behavior, substance abuse, cardiovascular and neurological complications, and impaired physical development.

 Bulimia nervosa is characterized by recurrent and frequent episodes of eating unusually large amounts of food (binge-eating), and feeling a lack of control over the eating.
-This is followed by some type of behavior that compensates for the binge, such as purging (vomiting, excessive use of laxatives or diuretics), fasting and/or excessive exercise.
+This is followed by some type of behavior that compensates for the binge, such as purging (vomiting, excessive use of laxatives or diuretics), fasting, and/or excessive exercise.
 Usually, bulimic behavior is done secretly.
 Additional symptoms include:

 Researchers are unsure of the underlying causes and nature of eating disorders.
-Unlike a neurological disorder, which generally can be pinpointed to a specific lesion on the brain, an eating disorder likely involves abnormal activity distributed across brain systems.
+Unlike a neurological disorder, which generally can be pinpointed to a specific lesion on the brain, an eating disorder likely involves abnormal activity distributed across neural systems.
 With increased recognition that mental disorders are brain disorders, more researchers are using tools from both modern neuroscience and modern psychology to better understand eating disorders.
 Additionally, eating disorders appear to run in families so research on genetic factors continues.

 People with anorexia nervosa see themselves as overweight even though they are dangerously thin.
-In bulimia nervosa, despite sufferers usually weighing within the normal range for their age and height, like individuals with anorexia, they may fear gaining weight, desire to lose weight, and feel intensely dissatisfied with their bodies.
+In bulimia nervosa, despite their usually weighing within the normal range for their age and height, sufferers, like individuals with anorexia, may fear gaining weight, desire to lose weight, and feel intensely dissatisfied with their bodies.
 Many with binge-eating disorders are overweight for their age and height.
 Feelings of self-disgust and shame associated with this illness can lead to bingeing again, creating a cycle of binge-eating.

-Eating disorders can be treated and a healthy weight can be restored.
+Eating disorders can be treated, and a healthy weight can be restored.
 The sooner these disorders are diagnosed and treated, the better the outcomes are likely to be.
-Because of their complexity, eating disorders require a comprehensive treatment plan involving medical care and monitoring, professional interventions, nutritional counseling and, when appropriate, medication management.
+Because of their complexity, eating disorders require a comprehensive treatment plan involving medical care and monitoring, professional interventions, nutritional counseling, and, when appropriate, medication management.

-Hospital based care (including inpatient, partial hospitalization, intensive outpatient and/or residential care in an eating disorders specialty unit or facility) is necessary when an eating disorder has led to physical problems that may be life-threatening, or when it is associated with severe psychological or behavioral problems.
+Hospital-based care (including inpatient, partial hospitalization, intensive outpatient, and/or residential care in an eating disorders specialty unit or facility) is necessary when an eating disorder has led to physical problems that may be life-threatening or when it is associated with severe psychological or behavioral problems.

 The primary goal of treatment for bulimia is to reduce or eliminate binge-eating and purging behavior.
-Nutritional rehabilitation, professional intervention and medication management are often employed.
+Nutritional rehabilitation, professional intervention, and medication management are often employed.
 As with anorexia, treatment for bulimia often involves a combination of options and depends on the needs of the individual.

 People with eating disorders often do not recognize or admit that they are ill.
 As a result, they may strongly resist getting and staying in treatment.
 Family members or other trusted individuals can be helpful in ensuring that the person with an eating disorder receives needed care and rehabilitation.